Emergency forages: Warm-season grasses

-Field observations at Waseca indicate that intensive weed management may be critical to stand establishment (Photo 2).
-Sudangrass and teff appear to have established and maintained the strongest persistence despite heavy weed pressure in all treatments.
-Teff responded very well to the high seeding rate, with greater germination and stand establishment.
-It produced relatively tight, dense growth, inhibiting weed encroachment and establishment.
-Although competitive and well-established, teff did not yield as high, due to its low growth habit and the cutting height used.
-Sudangrass also displayed strong and competitive establishment potential and closed quickly with enough tall, broad leaves to shade out most competition.
+While competitive and well-established, teff didn’t yield as highly, due to its low growth habit and the cutting height used.
+Sudangrass also displayed strong and competitive establishment potential and quickly closed, with enough tall, broad leaves to shade out most competition.

 Higher-fertilized treatments of BMR sorghum and Japanese millet also appear to produce relatively well.
 Sorghum sudangrass, annual ryegrass, Italian ryegrass and the red clover-ryegrass mixture have generally performed very poorly in this weedy location.